 Councils, goverment departments and other public organisations are funded by taxpayers’ money, and because of this, the public sector is often the industry which takes web accessibility most seriously.

 As accessibility champions, we are proud to have worked with several local authorities.
 Working to improve their offering to disabled people.
 Every website we create meets the Web Content Accessibility Guidelines (WCAG).

 Public Sector Accessibility Legislation

 In 2017, an EU Directive came in which states all public-sector bodies must have accessible digital services by 2020.
 You can read more about the deadlines in place for public sector accessibility in our blog.
 The Directive has since been transferred into UK law – you can read more about the directive on the government website.

 Government Digital Services (GDS) guidance on accessibility legislation

 These guidelines detail what is and what isn’t accessible.
 As part of the legislation, public sector bodies will be required to produce an accessibility statement.
-This will outline the elements of their website that are accessible and identifying which parts aren’t.
+This will outline the elements of their website that are accessible and identify which parts aren’t.
 The statement will also include what steps they are taking to improve things.

 If you’re interested in knowing more, we have created a short (captioned) video, outlining the new public sector legislation.